 - Coyotes have keen senses of smell and hearing, which also contribute to their success as predators.

 Coyotes eat rabbits, ground squirrels, mice, birds, carrion (dead animals) and a variety of other small animals.
 Their diet may also include fruit and other plant materials.
-At Cosley Zoo, the coyote is fed dog food, quail, fruit, and hard-boiled eggs.
-He sometimes receives mice and rats as enrichment.
+At Cosley Zoo, the coyote is fed a processed canine diet, bones, and hard-boiled eggs.

 Shelter and Space Needs

 Coyotes can survive in a variety of climates and habitats.
 Although the coyote was originally native only to prairies and the arid west, it can now be found throughout the United States.
 By altering the landscape, humans have greatly decreased the populations of bears and wolves that were natural predators of the coyote.
 Because of this, the coyote has made its way into a greater range of urban areas than ever before.

 Coyotes have a high juvenile mortality rate and many will die before becoming adults.
 However, coyotes that survive their first year can live 8-10 years in the wild.